November 13, 2017

 According to the National Institute of Occupational Health and Safety (NIOSH), exposure to noise levels above 85 dB for no more than eight hours is the federal threshold for hearing protection.
 SHA reminds consumers that hearing loss is cumulative and it typically does not occur from one event; it gradually develops over time as we age and it is critically important that we protect children's hearing.
 If you own a smartphone, consumers can download a sound level meter app that can measure the sound level of a toy.
 But if you don't own a smartphone, Webb says, "your ears will do just fine, because if a toy sounds too loud to you, it is too loud for a child's young ears.”

-Parents can do a few things to make it a little quieter this holiday season.
+If your child receives a noisy toy this holiday season, there are a few things you can do to make it quieter in your house.
 SHA recommends testing the toy before you buy it.
-Webb suggests you, “Don't be shy…push buttons and rattle toys as you walk through the toy aisle and if a toy is too loud for you, it will be too loud for your child.
-Look for toys that have volume controls and if you must buy a noisy toy, or your child receives a noisy toy as a gift, place clear packing tape over the speaker, it will reduce the sound level enough to make the toy ear-safe.”
-The University of Minnesota/Department of Otolaryngology and SHA confirmed in a study that covering noise-producing toys with tape or glue will significantly reduce the noise level of a toy, making it safer for children.
+Webb suggests you, “push buttons and rattle toys as you walk through the toy aisle and it is okay to say NO to noisy toys.
+But if saying "no" is not an option, look for toys that have volume controls or on/off switches and you can also place clear packing tape over the speaker, it will reduce the sound level enough to make the toy ear-safe.”

 Founded in 1939, Minnesota-based Sight & Hearing Association is dedicated to enabling lifetime learning by identifying preventable loss of vision and hearing.